Web Developer vs Software Developer Things you Need to Know

 • Primary domain: LLM integration, prompt engineering, fine-tuning, RAG systems

-• Typical stack: Python, LangChain, vector databases, cloud AI services
+• Typical stack: Python, frameworks such as LangChain or LlamaIndex, vector databases, cloud AI services

 • Scope: Integrating LLMs into user workflows, managing AI features, cost optimization